jperez4432/wp-content/plugins/kadence-blocks-pro/readme.txt

 Install the plugin into the `/wp-content/plugins/` folder, and activate it.
 This plugin is an extension of Kadence Blocks, you will be asked to install it if you do not have it installed already.

 == Changelog ==

+= 1.5.11 | 23rd December 2021 ==
+* Update: Prevent split content block from showing broken if advanced heading disabled.
+* Fix: issue with animate on scroll loading in sidebar.
+* Fix: Issue with modal and section not showing dynamic content correctly archive.

 = 1.5.10 | 20th December 2021 ==
 * Fix: issue with dynamic content src archive description adding extra paragraph tag.